morrisseyt/SRGenerator/README.md

 # SRGenerator

-SRGenerator, short for the Snort Rule Suggester, is a command-line tool that can be used to detect potentially malicious network traffic.
+SRGenerator, or Snort-rule generator, is a command-line tool that can be used to detect potentially malicious network traffic.

 # About